Phytic acid

-Phytic acid is a six-fold dihydrogenphosphate ester of inositol (specifically, of the myo isomer), also called inositol hexakisphosphate (IP6) or inositol polyphosphate.
+Phytic acid is a six-fold dihydrogenphosphate ester of inositol (specifically, of the myo isomer), also called inositol hexaphosphate, inositol hexakisphosphate (IP6) or inositol polyphosphate.
 At physiological pH, the phosphates are partially ionized, resulting in the phytate anion.

 The (myo) phytate anion is a colorless species that has significant nutritional role as the principal storage form of phosphorus in many plant tissues, especially bran and seeds.
 It is also present in many legumes, cereals, and grains.
-Phytic acid and phytate have a strong binding affinity to the dietary minerals, calcium, iron, and zinc, inhibiting their absorption in the small intestine.
+Phytic acid and phytate have a strong binding affinity to the dietary minerals calcium, iron, and zinc, inhibiting their absorption in the small intestine.

 The lower inositol polyphosphates are inositol esters with less than six phosphates, such as inositol penta- (IP5), tetra- (IP4), and triphosphate (IP3).
 These occur in nature as catabolites of phytic acid.

 Significance in agriculture

 Phytic acid was discovered in 1903.

 Generally, phosphorus and inositol in phytate form are not bioavailable to non-ruminant animals because these animals lack the enzyme phytase required to hydrolyze the inositol-phosphate linkages.
 Ruminants are able to digest phytate because of the phytase produced by rumen microorganisms.

 In most commercial agriculture, non-ruminant livestock, such as swine, fowl, and fish, are fed mainly grains, such as maize, legumes, and soybeans.
 Because phytate from these grains and beans is unavailable for absorption, the unabsorbed phytate passes through the gastrointestinal tract, elevating the amount of phosphorus in the manure.
 Excess phosphorus excretion can lead to environmental problems, such as eutrophication.
 The use of sprouted grains may reduce the quantity of phytic acids in feed, with no significant reduction of nutritional value.

 Also, viable low-phytic acid mutant lines have been developed in several crop species in which the seeds have drastically reduced levels of phytic acid and concomitant increases in inorganic phosphorus.
 However, germination problems have reportedly hindered the use of these cultivars thus far.
 This may be due to phytic acid's critical role in both phosphorus and metal ion storage.
 Phytate variants also have the potential to be used in soil remediation, to immobilize uranium, nickel, and other inorganic contaminants.